 Improves your self-esteem

-Focusing on what you are thankful helps you learn more about yourself and become more self-aware.
+Focusing on what you are thankful for helps you learn more about yourself and become more self-aware.
 Instead of focusing on a neighbor or friend with a better job or higher salary, you are more likely to appreciate their accomplishments.
-You’ll focus more about what you love about your own life.
+You’ll focus more on what you love about your own life.

 Reduces your fear and worry

-Thanks to our primitive ancestors, a “fight or flight” response is hard wired into our brains.
+Thanks to our primitive ancestors, a “fight or flight” response is hard-wired into our brains.
 This can help stir the feelings of both fear and worry.
 Recording your gratitude helps you refocus on the good that surrounds you.
 Gratitude helps modulate your system to reduce anxiety and depression and turn up your ability to feel hopeful and relaxed.

 Gratitude Journal Prompts

-Many people recommend creating a habit of gratitude by journaling at the same time everyday.
+Many people recommend creating a habit of gratitude by journaling at the same time every day.
 In the past, I have found this overwhelming.
 I felt frustrated some days when I could not think of anything new to write.
 I found that gratitude journal prompts really help.
 So, I created a list that I hope helps kick start your gratitude journaling practice.
 See if you can see up with a daily journal for a month and before you know it, it will become a healthy habit in your life.

 50 Gratitude Journal Prompts to get you started